AndrewVos/docu/README.md

 #=> 1001
 ```

-It will also fail when you try to generate the assertion does not match.
+It will also fail if any assertions don't match up.

 Usage
 -----